Gambling in the United Kingdom: National Lottery

 In the United Kingdom, the national lottery has so far raised several billions of pounds for Good Causes, a programme which distributes money via grants.
 28% of lottery revenue goes towards the fund, along with all unclaimed prizes.
 Additionally, 12% goes to the state.
 The prize fund is 45% of revenue, with the remaining 15% going towards running costs and profits for the lottery organisers and ticket sellers.

-The odds of specific combinations occurring in the United Kingdom national lottery are as follows: